tobob/just-walking/content/blog/20191201/index.md

 wiki: https://pl.wikipedia.org/wiki/Cuberniok
 ---

-One of the many quick Szyndzielnia tours, about 2-3hours of trekking and you can tell that you were in the mountains at the weekend.
+One of the many quick Szyndzielnia tours, about 2-3 hours of trekking and you can tell that you were in the mountains at the weekend.

-When you check a map it turns out that I did finish on Cyberniok, I reach it to the summit and then follow forest paths that lead me back to my parking spot.
-You can always use mapaturystyczna to find these forest paths, however, if you don't like walking sometimes randomly I prefer using some other paths.
+When you check a map it turns out that I did finish on Cyberniok, I reach its summit and then follow forest paths that lead me back to my parking spot.
+You can always use mapaturystyczna to find these forest trails, but if you don't like walking off marked paths, I recommend using another route.